Hailey-Ross/vorp_motels/README.md

 # VORP-tels
 Original Motels script for REDEM:RP has been Converted for use with VORP

-This script is provided as is with support.
+This script is provided as is without support.